 Assessment might be used in conjunction with ongoing counseling.
 Current assessment services available include personality assessment, various mental health screening tools, anger assessment, and career interest assessment.
 Counseling Services collaborates with the Office of Accessibility Resources to assist students with referrals for area providers of psychological testing around disorders that may be interfering with a student's learning process.
 Counseling Services also collaborates with a local specialty agency to provide substance abuse assessments.

 The Counseling Services staff is available to Stonehill faculty and staff to address student concerns.
 The staff is available to discuss concerns or to make formal presentations on specific topics.
-The clinicians also provide training to orientation leaders and resident assistants, as well as supervision to graduate-level trainees in such fields as counseling and social work.
+In addition to faculty/staff presentations and consultations, the clinicians are available to provide training to student leadership groups to promote their ability to support peers while serving in those leadership roles.
+The staff is also involved in a variety of mental health outreach programs for students throughout the year.
+Last, clinicians provide supervision to graduate-level trainees in such fields as counseling and social work.

 M – F 8:30 am – 4:30 pm